 So, we’re separated and I’m going to have a baby (and I can’t afford it)….

-Importantly, this provision does not apply where the parties were married – only where the parents are not married.
-The possible costs that the Fathers may be asked to pay include:
+Section 67B of the Family Law Act provides that Fathers may be required to contribute to the costs of their former spouse during pregnancy.
+It is important to note that this provision does not apply where the parties were married – only where the parents are not married.
+The possible costs that the Fathers may be asked to pay, include:

 - Maintenance of the mother for the period between when the mother is advised to stop working for medical reasons due to the pregnancy, or 2 months prior to the child’s birth, until 3 months after the child is born;